 The easiest thing to do is find lower cost alternatives and/or use longer time periods to accumulate the money you need.
 Rather than sending Chelsea to a $200,000 school, would a $150,000 education work?
 Rather than retiring in 20 years, would you consider working 25?

 Other options include looking for ways to earn extra income which would enable you to save more.
 The possibilities are endless.
+As a side note, consider a few investment alternatives that might juice up your income:

 A Better Approach